Amandeepkaur00/Aman-blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 5-April-2022**
 <h3 align='center'>Exploring LMS</h3>
-Today we all have explored learning management system in erpnext too "https://gne11.gndec.ac.in/lms" which is basically student interface.
+Today we all have explored learning management system in ErpGuru too "https://gne11.gndec.ac.in/lms" which is basically student interface.
 Here we checked that we can only show the programs to the student.In which quiz , article, video content is show.
 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 6-April-2022**
 <h3 align='center'>Fetching data from another doctype in doctype</h3>
-Today I was trying to fetch the fields in the doctype from other doctypes and sehjal also helped me in this we were able to fetch branch name (username) etc. I am not able to do it on my local erpnext as i am getting an error related to supervisor.
+Today I was trying to fetch the fields in the doctype from other doctypes and sehjal also helped me in this we were able to fetch branch name (username) etc. I am not able to do it on my local ErpGuru as i am getting an error related to supervisor.
 So, i was trying to solve it and finding a solution for it.
 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->